ISL 2018-19: Bengaluru's end-of-season woes and goalkeeping boo-boos | Goal.com

 Sunil Chhetri, who has looked a shadow of his former self since returning from AFC Asian Cup duty, managed to poke the ball into the net after Xisco Hernandez took advantage of Delhi's over-enthusiastic pressing and released a through ball for the forward.
 Delhi Dynamos were the better team after the break but Chhetri's goal, all of a sudden, looked to have put Bengaluru in the driving seat.

-However, a combination of Daniel Lalhlimpuia hunger to play well against his former team and downright bad goalkeeping allowed Delhi Dynamos to zoom back into the game within a three-minute window.
+However, a combination of Daniel Lalhlimpuia's hunger to play well against his former team and downright bad goalkeeping allowed Delhi Dynamos to zoom back into the game within a three-minute window.

 Gurpreet Singh Sandhu had a game to forget.
 His defence did not fare any better.
 Narayan Das found Lalhlimpuia in the centre of the box with a cross from the left.
 The striker had the entire net in front of him with Gurpreet in the centre and he sent his shot straight at the goalkeeper.
 The universe had decided that it was going to be Daniel's night as the India No.1, in an effort to block the shot, deflected it into the net.